-I suggest you first download my free French phrasebook: 1100 French phrases recorded in enunciated French and in real life French (both pronunciation still being natural, not exaggerated), and then translated into English.
+I suggest you first download my free French audiobook: 2.5 hours recorded in enunciated French and in real life French (both pronunciations still being natural, not exaggerated), and then translated into English.
 You’ll see that for some phrases, the overly enunciated pronunciation and the modern French pronunciation are almost the same.
 For others, it sounds completely different!

 Then, you may want to check my complete French method to learn how to read, write and speak in French.